CiaraC03/DigitalRain/index.md

 Now that I had decided on my numbers, I focused on the function to create the rain.
 I created a scructure called Raindrop which would display the charcter, speed, x postion and the y position.
-Using the distribtion generator I created the column distance, to decide on the distance for the columns, chance, which decided on what chance the rain was going to fall, and charset, to pick random charcters:
+Using the distribtion generator I created the column distance, to decide on the distance for the columns, chance, which decided on what chance the rain was going to fall, and charset, to pick random charcters.
+In my constrcutor I have set the chance to be chance_(0, 10), meaning that an int is produced between 0 and 10.
+Chance is set to 3 when creating a new drop so that the probablility of producing a new rain drop is about 3/11, just under 30%:

 <div style="border: 2px solid #3498db; padding: 10px; border-radius: 5px; background-color: #f0f8ff; margin: 20px 0;">
     <pre>